Child Psychiatrist Outpatient Consultation-Liaison Positions

 The Youth Engagement Lead is a key position which will work to infuse the voice of youth with serious emotional disturbance throughout the System of Care (SOC) by serving as an integral liaison between youth and the project administration, clinicians, parents/caregivers, and community entities.
 S/he will be fully integrated into the team and will work with all program staff to inform program decision making and implementation to help develop programs for young people and facilitate their involvement in the development of the SOC.
 This position will help coordinate youth activities and groups, such as the Youth/Teen Advisory Board, “Youth Partners”, and Community Connections to encourage diversity within the youth groups.
 This will include conducting outreach efforts to promote community-based resources and connections.

-CHI a wide array of both part time and full time volunteer opportunities in both patient care and research areas of our current research.
+CHI has a wide array of both part time and full time volunteer opportunities in the patient care, and research areas of our current research.